 is an entrepreneur, an executive financial consultant to the life sciences industry, and owns and operates real estate properties.
 He is a former naval officer and enjoys playing the guitar and a good murder mystery.
 The Barn is Campbell's first foray into creative writing, a mystery novella he co-authored with John Casey.
 They are currently writing a sequel that will be released by PHiR Publishing.

 is a novelist and Pushcart Prize-nominated poet from New Hampshire.
 His first novel, Devolution, was released in 2019 and is book one of The Devolution Trilogy, a psychological spy thriller series.
 Evolution was released 2021, Revelation in 2022.
 Casey authored Raw Thoughts in 2019 as well, a compelling and mindful fusion of poetic and photographic art that garnered noms for the Griffin Poetry Prize and National Book Award.
 The sequel, Meridian: A Raw Thoughts Book, was released in 2021.
-His latest title is a philosophical poetry book titled Things of Little Consequence, and he is a co-author of The Barn: A Mystery Novella and his poetry has appeared internationally in numerous literary journals and magazines.
+His latest title is a philosophical poetry book titled Things of Little Consequence, and he is a co-author of The Barn: A Mystery Novella.
+Casey's poetry has appeared internationally in numerous literary journals and magazines.

 A Veteran combat and test pilot with a Master of Arts from Florida State University, Casey also served as a diplomat and international affairs strategist at U.S. embassies in Europe and Africa, at the Pentagon, and elsewhere.
 He is passionate about fitness, nature, and travel and inspired by the incredible spectrum of people, places and cultures he has experienced in life.